Pangnirtung: Demographics

+Geography and climate

+Pangnirtung has a tundra climate (Köppen: ET; Trewartha: Ftkd) with very short, cool summers and long, cold winters lasting almost the entire year.

 Economic development

 The community operates a turbot fishery.
 In 2008, the federal government budgeted for the construction of a harbour.
 Pangnirtung Fisheries Limited operates a packing plant to process local turbot catches.
 Founded in 1992 during peak summer operations the company has over 40 employees during peak season.

 Auyuittuq Lodge is the hamlet's only hotel, which comprises 25 rooms, shared facilities, a dining room, and a lounge.

 Local services

-Power is supplied to Pangnirtung via stand alone diesel generators operated by Qulliq Energy.
+Power is supplied to Pangnirtung via standalone diesel generators operated by Qulliq Energy.

 Fuel is imported via tanker and stored in a tank farm near the Pangnirtung Airport.
 The purchase of diesel fuel is the responsibility of the government of Nunavut.

 Water, sewage, and garbage services are provided by the municipality of Pangnirtung.
-Water trucks fill up at a reservoir adjacent to the hamlet and is delivered seven days a week.
+Water trucks fill up at a reservoir adjacent to the hamlet and deliver seven days a week.
 Sewage is pumped out and treated at the municipal treatment plant.
 Garbage is picked up five days a week and transported to a landfill that slowly deteriorates due to Arctic temperatures.

-For emergency services it is protected by the 14 member Pangnirtung Fire Department.
+For emergency services it is protected by the 14-member Pangnirtung Fire Department.
 The fire service uses one pumper with one older reserve from one station.
 Policing is provided by the Royal Canadian Mounted Police Pangnirtung Detachment attached to V Division.

 Mini C, The North West Company (Northern Store), Pangnirtung Inuit Co-op and Co-op Express are the only local retailers and grocery options.
 KFC Express, Pizza Hut and Co-op Express are the only fast food restaurants in the hamlet.
-Perishable goods are shipped by air and all other items by sealift when waters are ice free.
+Perishable goods are shipped by air and all other items by sealift when waters are ice-free.